edragonconnect/ex_aliyun_sls/README.md

   }
 end
 ```

 Your logs for plug will turn to "GET: /login, Sent 200 in 0.443ms", and it will push the metadatas `duration, method, request_path, status, state, params` to aliyunsls.

 ### Filter params

-If you have some params that should not be logged into logs, you can filter them by setting `filtered_params` in the config file.
+If you have some params that should not be logged into logs, you can filter them by setting `filtered_params` in the config file:

 ```elixir
 config :ex_aliyun_sls, :backend,
   endpoint: "YOUR SLS ENDPOINT",